-- 1. analyse activities and prepare them for teaching in appropriate steps; - 2. define the philosophy and definitions of occupational therapy, occupational performance, occupational science; - 3. define different models of practice: traditional, occupational performance (Canadian) human occupation; - 4. define occupational performance in terms of work productivity, self-care and leisure; - 5. incorporate physical, cognitive and social and emotional parameters into activity analysis; - 6. incorporate interests, values and motivation into activity analysis; - 7. describe the development and significance of roles and habits in an individual; - 8. incorporate the environment and describe its influence on the activity process; - 9. use occupational therapy media and apply them to models of practice.
+- 1. analyse activities and prepare them for teaching in appropriate steps; - 2. define the philosophy and definitions of occupational therapy, occupational performance, occupational science; - 3. define different frameworks and models of practice: traditional, occupational performance (Canadian) human occupation; - 4. define occupational performance in terms of work productivity, self-care and leisure; - 5. apply analysis of purposeful activities in relation to frameworks and models of practice; - 6. recognize and demonstrate the teaching and learning components of purposeful activities using appropriate steps; - 7. incorporate physical, cognitive, social and emotional parameters into activity analysis; - 8. incorporate interests, values and motivation into activity analysis; - 9. describe the development and significance of roles and habits in an individual; - 10. incorporate the environment and describe its influence on the activity process; - 11. use occupational therapy media and apply them to models of practice.

 Introduction to models of human occupation.
-Orientation to analysis of a variety of occupational skills in the context of these models.
+Orientation to the analysis of a variety of occupational skills in the context of these models.
 The adaptation and modification of these skills for therapeutic purposes will be studied.

-This course is a pre-requisite to 580-220B (Clinical Affiliation I) given in Term B.
+\This course is a pre-requisite to 580-220B (Clinical Affiliation I) given in Term B.